olafkotur/doggo/README.md

 https://olafkotur.github.io/doggo-url

-I needed this for something OK...
+I needed this for something...

 Credit goes to this API: https://github.com/ElliottLandsborough/dog-ceo-api